Toblerity/Fiona/README.rst

 most trusted geodata access library and integrates readily with other Python GIS packages such as pyproj_, Rtree_, and Shapely_.

+How minimal?
+Fiona can read features as mappings from shapefiles or other GIS vector formats and write mappings as features to files using the same formats.
+That's all.
+There aren't any feature or geometry classes.
+Features and their geometries are just data.

 Dependencies
 ============